 If you need to use the “Modbus TCP server” or the “True wind” You only need to transfer the Moxa_sensorlist.tsv-file to the appropriate folder on the Moxa.
 The Moxa will scan for a .tsv file every second.
 Once found it will create two .DAT files and rename the Moxa_sensorlist.tsv-file.

-You can use the “Sensorlist” button in the update section to upload the sensorlist to the right folder (see 1-2).
+You can use the “Sensorlist” button in the update section to upload the sensorlist to the right folder (see Figure 1-2).

 Actions: Login

-If you need to log in to the actual Moxa, you can press the “Login” button under the Actions section (see 1-2).
+If you need to log in to the actual Moxa, you can press the “Login” button under the Actions section (see Figure 1-2).
 This will open a Telnet session with the Moxa (see Figure 2-9).

 For information on how to work with this, we refer to “Moxa Linux for Dummies”.